-I’ve been told young children can drown in 2 inches of water, and applying this same principal to bees means that bees can drown in just a few millimeters of water.
+I’ve been told young children can drown in 2 inches of water, and applying this same principle to bees means that bees can drown in just a few millimeters of water.
 When a bee starts to drown, others will lend a helping hand (leg?) and this can set off a chain of drowning bees.
 Fortunately, it’s easy to prevent this kind of bee massacre.
 Stones in your water source work well, but keep in mind if it rains and the stones aren’t large enough to reach the surface of the vessel, bees can drown while their landing pads are under water.
 Corks are my preferred method, because they float.
 But again, after a big rain your floats can wash right out of the vessel.
 One of my beekeepers cut a cylindrical slab of wood to float on a bucket of water, and drilled holes in the float to ensure that rain can’t wash the float out as the bucket overflows.

 Here in Texas, a decent sized container of water can evaporate pretty quickly.
 If you don’t want to have to fill your container daily, choose a larger vessel.
 Also, don’t be too concerned with changing the water out weekly, as my experience is that bees actually prefer water sources that are a bit dirtier.
-I think ‘dirty’ water may contain more minerals that is attractive to the bees.
+I think ‘dirty’ water may contain more minerals and that is attractive to the bees.

 So what makes a good water source?
 You’re only limited by your imagination, but I’ve seen bird baths, water troughs, paint buckets, chicken feeders, and even kids’ swimming pools.
 If aesthetics are important, a quick search of ‘water feature’ on Pinterest will be a never-ending source of elaborate and gorgeous ideas you can adapt for your bees.
 Because really, nothing is too fancy for our bees, right?!